chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ## Architecture Overview

-Here are the tools we use to minimize effort and maximize agency.
+Here are the tools we use to minimize effort and maximize user agency.

 ### Tools

-- We use [Obsidian](./tool-obsidian.md) to help our work instruction creators write most documents in markdown.
+- We use [Obsidian](./tool-obsidian.md) to help our work instruction creators write documents in markdown.
   - It includes AI assisted writing plugins.
   - It includes [git](./tool-git.md) plugins to automatically track and publish changes to the website.
 - We use [mdBook](./tool-mdbook.md) to convert our published markdown work instructions into a website.